Merit-based scholarships

 Read more about eligibility and renewal requirements for merit scholarships.

 Criteria: U.S. citizens and permanent residents are eligible to apply.
 All applicants must apply to the University Honors Program.
-Finalists are selected based on the strength of their Common Application, a separate Eminence essay and a video introduction.
+Finalists are selected based on the strength of their Common Application, a separate Stamps Eminence Scholarship essay and a video introduction.
 Selections are based on outstanding academic potential, demonstrated commitment to service, and character.
 All majors are encouraged to apply.
-There is no “typical” Eminence Fellow.
+There is no “typical” Stamps Eminence Scholar.

 Three required steps:

-- Complete the separate Eminence Application by November 14.
+3. Complete the separate Stamps Eminence Scholarship Application by November 15.

 Criteria: The Morrill Scholarship is awarded on a competitive basis to students admitted to the Columbus campus for the autumn semester following high school graduation.
 Applicants must be U.S. citizens or legal permanent residents of the United States.
 MSP seeks academically talented high school seniors who will contribute to campus diversity and actively engage as advocates and champions of diversity, inclusion, social justice and academic excellence on campus.